meysam-omidy/Simple-Online-Realtime-Tracking/README.md

 * Gave the model the ability to get a detector as input and perform detection in place of getting detected bounding boxes as input

 ## Usage
-if a base detector exsits:
+If a base detector exsits:
 ```
 # define the detector class which has a forward function that gets an image as input and
 # returns bounding boxes alon with their confidences